Actor Jonathan Majors' ex-girlfriend files civil suit accusing him of escalating abuse and defamation - ExBulletin

 The new lawsuit says Jabbari and Majors first met in August 2021, immediately began dating and she fell in love with him.

-The lawsuit alleges a series of incidents in which Majors demonstrated controlling and abusive behavior, including demanding in June 2022 that she “never go anywhere again where she was not available so that he can contact her at any time.
+The lawsuit alleges a series of incidents in which Majors demonstrated controlling and abusive behavior, including demanding in June 2022 that she never again go anywhere she was not available so that he can contact her at any time.

 The next month, according to the suit, Majors became angry and threw her against a shower wall in Los Angeles, causing her to hit her head against the wall.

-In September 2022, after moving into an apartment together in London while filming the Marvel series “Loki,” Majors became angry with Jabbari for inviting his friend to their new home, according to the suit.
+In September 2022, after moving into a London apartment together while filming the Marvel series Loki, Majors became angry with Jabbari for inviting her friend to their new home, according to the suit.

 Jabbari said she did not seek medical attention after the incident, at Majors' urging and concerns about her career, the suit states.
 Majors also threatened to kill himself, according to court records.